 - business awareness or management skills.

-Entrepreneurial skills can also be valuable due to the abundance of self-employment opportunities in the sector.
+Entrepreneurial skills can also be valuable due to the abundance of self-employment opportunities.

 Where can I get work experience?